dhvakr/30DGCP-ChallengeLabs/Track2-DataScience_ML/3_Insights-from-Data-with-BigQuery.md

 * Click **Add** --> **Add to report**

 ---
-> Add chart's to view  > Explore Datastudio more with the charts
+> Add chart's to view and explore Datastudio more